What Is the Average Pedestrian Accident Settlement?

 For example, a pedestrian hit by a bicycle or scooter might suffer only minor injuries.
 A pedestrian hit by a car will probably sustain much more serious injuries.
 A pedestrian hit by a bus or semi-truck while crossing the street could easily sustain catastrophic injuries, including permanent disability, disfigurement, or even death.

-How is the Value of My Pedestrian Car Accident Claim Determined?
+How to Determine the Value of My Pedestrian Car Accident Settlement

 Some of the most common factors that contribute to the value of personal injury settlements include: